 - Cut the squash in half, remove the seeds with a spoon, then slice the squash into 1/2 moon shaped pieces (see post for tips on cutting an acorn squash)

 - In a large bowl combine olive oil and garlic powder

-- Toss the squash in oil then lay squash out on a baking sheet and season with salt and pepper
+Toss the squash in oil then lay squash out on a baking sheet sprinkle each slice with parmesan cheese then season with salt and pepper

 - Bake for 30 minutes until the squash is tender and the cheese is golden brown